davecheney/iduino/README.md

 # Usage

-Load the iduino.ido sketch onto your Arduino (tested with Arduino UNO, but other Atmel models should work similarly) and connect to the serial console at 115,200 baud.
+Load the iduino.ino sketch onto your Arduino (tested with Arduino UNO, but other Atmel models should work similarly) and connect to the serial console at 115,200 baud.
 Each command is a single ASCII character (see below). iduino will echo each character as it is entered if it is valid.
 If the command is not valid, `?` will be echoed.
 Certain characters such as '\n' are ignored, but echoed.

 # Command set